mustardamus/ketchup-plugin/README.md

 jQuery Ketchup Plugin - Tasty Form Validation
 =============================================

-> This is still in development.
-Anyway, feel free to test it and tell me what you think at twitter `@mustardamus`
-> or `@usejquery`.
-This doc has live demos in `docs/index.html` Have fun!

-Ketchup is a small (xxx minified) jQuery Plugin that helps you to validate your forms.
+Ketchup is a small (3.4KB minified & gzipped) jQuery Plugin that helps you to validate your forms.
 Out of the box it has 18 basic validations and a bubble like style.
 But truly this Plugin wants to be hacked to fit your needs.
 Easily write your own validations and overwrite/extend the default behaviour.
 Bubbles are not for everyone...